 Its unique method of operation and low number of operators mean that very few people have a thorough understanding of what Danish seining actually is.
 Its similarity to demersal trawling has meant that there are many misconceptions and generalisations made about Danish seines, of which many are inaccurate.

-Trawling was prohibited in Tasmanian coastal waters in 2001 and at the time holders of a Tasmanian fishing licence (general trawl) and (limited trawl) were only permitted to use Danish seine nets, which is still the case today.
-The fishery consists of eight licences, two limited trawl and six general trawl, with only four of these operating in the last five years.
+Trawling was prohibited in Tasmanian coastal waters in 2001 and at the time holders of a Tasmanian fishing licence (Danish seine) and (limited Danish seine) were only permitted to use Danish seine nets, which is still the case today.
+The fishery consists of eight licences, two limited Danish seine and six Danish seine, with only four of these operating in the last five years.
 All licences are currently non-transferable, so cannot be sold or handed down to family members.
 In addition, a licence can only be operated by individuals that were historically nominated on the licence.
 Please note that trawling does still occur in Commonwealth waters, which are managed by

 Danish seine operations mainly occur in Tasmania's south east waters with tiger flathead and southern school whiting being the major target species.
 However, other scalefish may be retained subject to the relevant limits for those species.
 There are also significant area restrictions in place for the fishery with all waters within one nautical mile (1.852 kilometres) of the coast being closed to fishing, with the exception of Ile des Phoques (White Rock).
 Other closed areas include, but are not limited to, Great Oyster Bay, Mercury Passage, the D'Entrecasteaux Channel and the River Derwent.
 One operator, however, is endorsed to fish within specific areas of the River Derwent and Frederick Henry Bay on weekdays only.